-Specific goals for workforce development will target community-based mental health providers and Nemours primary care providers.
-Up to 150 mental health providers will be enrolled, at no charge, in workshops providing evidence-based behavioral health treatment for children and adolescents.
-Nemours will also provide, free of charge, a follow-up consultation program for these providers, offering monthly case reviews for six months.
-Specific metrics, listed below, will track the success of this initiative, which we expect will significantly bolster the availability of evidence-based pediatric mental health care in the communities in the TSA.
+Specific goals for workforce development targeted community-based mental health providers and Nemours primary care providers.
+More than 120 mental health providers were enrolled, at no charge, in workshops providing evidence-based behavioral health treatment for children and adolescents.
+Nemours also provided, free of charge, a follow-up consultation program for these providers, offering monthly case reviews for six months.
+Specific metrics, listed below, tracked the success of this initiative, which we expect will significantly bolster the availability of evidence-based pediatric mental health care in the communities in the TSA.

-During the same period, up to 10 Nemours primary care physicians will be enrolled in the REsource for Advancing Children's Health (REACH) Institute's Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program.
+During the same period, three Nemours primary care physicians were enrolled in the Resource for Advancing Children's Health (REACH) Institute Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program.
 Led by national leaders in child psychiatry, psychology and pediatrics, REACH trains pediatricians (as well as other professionals, advocates and parents) in the most effective therapies, from psychotherapy to pharmacology.
-The mini-fellowship will be a three-day program with a six-month, case-based distance learning follow-up.
+The mini-fellowship was a three-day program with a six-month, case-based distance learning follow-up.
 The metrics to measure success in this work are in the table below.